In its 11th year, the 2022-2023 Danone North America Gut Microbiome, Yogurt and Probiotics Fellowship Grant is accepting applications!

 In order for your application to be considered complete, please upload the following documents:

 Application Review and Selection: After you submit your application, you will receive an email acknowledgement from Pollock Communications on behalf of Danone.

 Pollock Communications will collect and review all applications upon receipt to ensure they are complete.
 Incomplete applications will be disqualified.
 Viable applications will be carefully reviewed by a panel of experts and researchers.
 Selection of the grant recipient will be determined on Danone’s complete and sole discretion.
 Danone reserves the right to not share details behind the selection process and to not inform applicants that were not chosen.

-No payment will be made until evidence is received that the grant recipients were officially registered at the respective Institution for the 2019-2020 school year.
+No payment will be made until evidence is received that the grant recipients were officially registered at the respective Institution for the 2022-2023 academic year.
 Payment will be given directly to the school by Danone on behalf of grant recipient in one installment of $25,000.
-The installment will be paid during Spring 2020.
+The installment will be paid during Spring Semester 2023.
 Proof of full-time school attendance and a letter of good standing will be required in order for Danone to transfer the funds.

 Public Disclosure and Public Relations Activities:

 Upon acceptance of the scholarship, the recipient gives the right to Danone North America, including any affiliates or subsidiaries, and its Public Relations agency (Pollock Communications), to use the recipient’s name, image, likeliness (in photographs and video) and detailed academic information on Danone’s online properties and social media channels, in press materials (including, but not limited to: press release, mat release, website, social media outlets), and in any and all media now or hereafter known throughout the world in perpetuity, without compensation, notification or permission, except where prohibited by law.
 Additionally, the grant recipient agrees to participate in media interviews regarding the fellowship and their academic pursuits.